 If the ATM offers both dollars and colones (many do), then obviously, you need to select colones.

 Like ATMs at home, you may be charged a fee (usually around $1 to $3) for using the ATM, plus your bank at home will probably charge a 1% to 3% foreign transaction fee.
-While this is less than ideal, it is still better than the 10% or more than you would be paying if you paid for everything in dollars.
+While this is less than ideal, it is still better than the 20% or more than you could be paying if you paid for everything in dollars.

 If you frequently travel internationally, you might want to investigate accounts with no or low transaction fees, such as the Schwab High Yield Investor Checking.